WeiChengTseng/NCTU_DL_HW1/README.md

 ### Problem 1
 ![](/result/prob1.png)
+#### Initialization
+We initialize the weight with a normal distribution N(0, n).
+Also, we initialize the bias with 0.

 ### Problem 2
 ![](/result/prob2.png)
+We construct a DNN with the number of neuron [6, 3, 3, 2].
+To find the hypermeters, we apply grid search to get the best hyperparameters.

 ### Problem 3
 ![](/result/prob3_compared.png)
 According to the figures, it is obvious that standardization on scalar feature is helpful.
 Model with standardization converges faster than that without standardization.
-We also find that we need to initialize larger weights to model with standardization.
+We also find that we need to initialize weights with a larger variance to model with standardization.
+One possible reason for this phenomenon is that the value of **Fare** is much larger than other feature.
+If the weights are too large, gradient explosion may happen.
+However, since we standardize the Fare, we can initialize weights with larger variance.

 ### Problem 4
 ![](/result/prob4.png)